Majeggstics/majeggstics.com/README.md

 `BASE_URL` is respected.
 Your mileage may vary on whether this launches a UI or errors out, depending on your host OS.
 See `./Taskfile` for more details.

+## deploying

+Commits to the `main` branch are deployed to https://beta.majeggstics.com/ via Cloudflare Pages.
+Configuration happens in the Cloudflare UI; it runs `yarn build` to build statics and expects the results to be in `out/`.

+Commits to the `stable` branch are deployed to https://majeggstics.com/ via Github Pages.
+Deploy configuration is in `.github/workflows/deploy-stable.yaml`.

+## dns infrastructure

+The domain is registered with Namecheap; DNS goes to Cloudflare nameservers.

 [chai]: https://www.chaijs.com/
 [mocha]: https://mochajs.org/
 [playwright]: http://playwright.dev/